 It cannot be concluded that ginkgo treats Alzheimer’s and other forms of dementia, but it might help in some cases.
 The chances of it helping seem to increase when used alongside conventional treatment.

 There is some speculation that ginkgo may enhance brain function in healthy individuals.

-However, a large review of research on this relationship concluded that supplementing with ginkgo did not result in any measurable improvements in memory, executive function or attention capacity (
+However, a 2012 review of research on this relationship concluded that supplementing with ginkgo did not result in any measurable improvements in memory, executive function, or attention capacity (

-While supplementing with ginkgo may improve mental capability, there are no guarantees.
+While supplementing with ginkgo may improve mental capability, more studies are needed.